Skip to main content

 • representation at panels/Disciplinary Committee meetings

-The guidance, aimed at governing bodies for maintained schools, local authorities, parents, carers and children and young people.
+The guidance is aimed at governing bodies for maintained schools, local authorities, parents, carers and children and young people.